RyanHx/Maps-of-Exile/README.md

 * Add a rule in your firewall - a firewall is the most likely cause of any connection errors.
 * Check the API is up - there should be notifications on any failed HTTP requests.
 If the API is up and the problem's still happening, let me know how to reproduce the error and I'll work on a fix ASAP.

-If all else fails you can submit a bug report here [ADD LINK]
+If all else fails you can submit a bug report [here](https://github.com/RyanHx/Maps-of-Exile/issues)